gamedig/node-gamedig/README.md

 The output of the command will be in JSON format.
 Additional advanced parameters can be passed in as well:
-* `--debug`: Print debugging informations, useful when stating an issue.
+* `--debug`: Print debugging information, useful when stating an issue.
 * `--pretty`: Outputs the JSON format nicely.
 * `--requestRules`: Request Valve games rules.
 * `--givenPortOnly`: Run the query with the specified port only (if any).
-* `--socketTimeout N`: Specifies socket timeout (where `N` is a number, eg. `5000`).
+* `--socketTimeout N`: Specifies socket timeout (where `N` is a number, e.g. `5000`).
 * ... and the rest in the same format.

 ## Using with other runtimes
-While we still expect to be some minor issues with these, the library works, if any problems arises please open an issue and we'll look into it.
+While we still expect to be some minor issues with these, the library works, if any problems arises please open an issue, and we'll look into it.

 * **Deno**: Minimum supported deno version is `1.39.2` and the `--allow-net` permission is required.
 * **Bun**: Minimum supported version is `1.1.21`.